Complete Guide: Installing Manjaro with Secure Boot Enabled

 pamac build tpm2-totp-git plymouth-git sbupdate-git shim-signed

-The swiss army knife yay
+The Swiss Army knife yay

 yay -Syu sbsigntools efitools tpm2-tools tpm2-totp-git sbupdate-git shim-signed

-Arch way – using git and makepkg.
-In this case you must ensure the package group base-devel is available as well
+Archway – using git and makepkg.
+In this case, you must ensure the package group base-devel is available as well

 pacman -Syu sbsigntools efitools tpm2-tools git base-devel --needed

-Then a small script
+Then, a small script

 #!/usr/bin/env bash